Commute Trip Reduction (CTR)

 CTR is particularly effective at reducing traffic congestion, since commute trips are the largest share of peak-period travel.
 It can reduce road, on-street parking and traffic service costs.
 It can also help reduce pollution and crash risk, and increase demand for alternative modes, providing economies of scale.
 By reducing road and parking facility requirements it supports more efficient land use, such as Clustering and more pedestrian-oriented streetscapes (New Urbanism).

-Costs include program administration expenses and any additional employee time requirements (CTR Task Force, 2001).
-Administrative costs typically average $1-8 per employee-month to cover program planning, marketing, management, and evaluation activities (Modarres, 1993; Lopez-Aqueres, 1994).
-A survey by Pollution Probe (2001) found that the American employers with successful CTR programs spend an average of US$156 annually per employer, with the majority spending US$33 to $89.
+Costs include program administration expenses and any additional employee time requirements (CTR Task Force 2001).
+Administrative costs typically average $1-8 per employee-month to cover program planning, marketing, management, and Performance Evaluation activities.
+A survey by Pollution Probe (2001) found that the American employers with successful CTR programs spend an average of US$156 annually per employee, with the majority spending US$33 to $89.
 Three Canadian companies spend an average of CA$48 annually per employee.
 However, there are also savings and benefits to businesses that may offset much of these costs (Winters and Hendricks, 2003).

 Some costs and benefits are economic transfers, in which costs to one group are offset by benefits to another.
 For example, Parking Pricing increases costs to automobile commuters but provides additional revenue to businesses.
 Commute Financial Incentives (such as Parking Cash Out and transit benefits) represents an economic transfer from employers to employees, and often substitute for other employee benefits such as free parking.
 These financial incentives typically average $20-65 per month per employee.